-Drinking and Remembering at Lebanon's Oldest Communist Bar
+The Bar Where Lebanon's Revolutionaries Drink | www.ozy.com

 Terrez Saieda, owner

 Chahoud opened Abou Elie (which means “father of Elie,” the name of Chahoud’s eldest son) in 1986.
 The bar provided his comrades a place to drink, laugh and cry during the later years of the civil war.
 Back then, it was decorated with red walls and furnished with a single square table facing the bar.
-But after the war, Chahoud gradually added communist symbols and the party flag, and articles cut out from newspapers.
+But after the war, Chahoud gradually added Communist symbols and the party flag, and articles cut out from newspapers.
 Posters of Che Guevara, as expected, now hang from every corner.
-But prominent Lebanese figures like Hawi and the journalist Samir Kasir are also commemorated.
+But prominent Lebanese figures like Hawi and the journalist Samir Kassir are also commemorated.
 Abou Elie has attracted thousands of visitors and dozens of regular customers, many of who still cling onto communist ideals.

 “This pub doesn’t make a lot of money,” stresses Saieda, against the backdrop of an old rifle and an LCP flag.
 “Abou Elie exists mainly to bring people together.”
-Those gatherings often happen with bottles of Almaza, the local beer, or spirits.
+Those gatherings often happen over bottles of Almaza, the local beer, or spirits.
 And maybe some small cheese and veggie sandwiches.
 It’s not about the food here — Abou Elie is foremost a place to drink.

 And like Lebanon, it is a tiny place with a rich history.
 That’s what Walid Yeghia, a refugee from Syria, appreciates most.
 His first memory coming here is from 2015: Earlier that year, Yeghia fled the crippling siege on Yarmouk, a Palestinian camp in Syria where he was born.
 Since he first visited Abou Elie, Yeghia says he stopped going anywhere else to drink.
 “There is history in this place,” he says.
 “In here, you can see the history of the Lebanese homeland.”
 He enjoys the nights when Abou Elie plays Arabic music from the ’60s and ’70s.
 On most Monday nights, Chahoud’s son Ernesto DJs for private gatherings for friends and relatives.

-On the Friday night I visited, I told the bartender my parents were Egyptian, and he pointed to one of the old guns hanging above the bar with sheets of bullets sprawled above them.
+On the Friday night I visited, I told the bartender my parents were Egyptian, and he pointed to one of the old guns hanging above the bar with sheets of bullets sprawled above it.
 It was from the Egyptian city of Port Said, which is located on the northern end of the Suez Canal, he says, and was made in the 1940s.

 Right then, I realized Abou Elie is as much a museum as it is a bar.

 After the war, Lebanon remained under Israeli and Syrian occupation until 2000 and 2005, respectively.
-During those years, many figures that Chahoud looked up to were assassinated.
+During those years, many figures whom Chahoud looked up to were assassinated.
 With Chahoud gone too, Saieda takes refuge in the past, although she keeps her memories private.
-When I asked her to recall her favorite night in Abou Elie, she grinned, lit a cigarette and answered: “All of them.”
+When I ask her to recall her favorite night in Abou Elie, she grins, lights a cigarette and answers: “All of them.”

 Go There: Abou Elie